theobee57/portfolio/README.md

 I showed how my recommendation directly impacts the business by increasing revenue by 40%.

+## Predictive Modeling for Agriculture
+The objective ot the project was to determine which soil feature (nitrogen ('N'), phosphorus ('P'), potassium ('K'), or pH) serves as the best predictor of crop type.

+My first step involved thoroughly cleaning and validating the raw data to ensure its integrity.
+I accomplished this using Pandas, checking for correct data types, missing values, and other quality issues across all fields.

+Next, I imported the necessary functions from the scikit-learn package, including LogisticRegression, train_test_split, and metrics.

+Holding the dataset in a Pandas DataFrame, I organized the data into features and the target variable, which is the crop type.

+I used the train_test_split function to divide the dataset into training and testing sets.

+For each feature ('N', 'P', 'K', and pH), I trained a logistic regression model and calculated the F1 score.
+Finally, I compared the F1 scores to identify the best predictor.

+My analysis offered valuable insights for agricultural planning, assisting farmers in selecting the most appropriate crops to cultivate.

 ## Investigating Netflix Movies
 ![Netflix Movies of the 1990s](/images/Netflix.png)
 ### Objective